Quick Guide to Sharm el Sheikh

 June to August can be seriously hot, so if you're a sun-lover then this could be paradise - just remember to take your suncream!
 If you want something a little milder then try autumn and spring.
 A holiday in Sharm el Sheikh in one of these seasons can boost your sun quota without emptying your holiday fund.
 You could even look out for some of the weirder festivals in Sharm to make your holiday even more exciting.
 We like the look of the International Camel Competition held annually in April, or October's International Diving Competition!

 Getting to Sharm el Sheikh

-All flights arrive into Sharm's International Airport, which is around five hours from the UK, depending on your departure airport.
+All flights arrive into Sharm's International Airport, but you cannot currently fly direct from the UK as the FCO is advising against air travel to Sharm el Sheikh.
 If you're planning on spending all of your holiday to Sharm el Sheikh on the beach or by the pool then you don't need a tourist visa - you only need to get one of these if you're heading for day trips to Luxor or Cairo.
 They cost £20, so if you're not sure whether you will take a day trip it might be worth hedging your bets and splashing out.

 Once you touch down, if your holiday package to Sharm doesn't come with transfers included, you will find that simply hopping in a taxi is unlikely to break the bank.
 Just make sure that you arrange the full fee before you get in!
 If you're really watching your pennies then hop on the microbus, which is a much more adventurous option.